Control Chart Tutorials and Examples

 If you do have data collected in subgroups, you'll want to understand why, when it comes to Control Charts, Subgroup Size Matters.

 It's often useful to look at control chart data in calendar-based increments, and taking the monthly approach is discussed in the series Creating a Chart to Compare Month-to-Month Change and Creating Charts to Compare Month-to-Month Change, part 2.

 If you want to see the difference your process improvements have made, check out Analyzing a Process Before and After Improvement: Historical Control Charts with Stages and Setting the Stage: Accounting for Process Changes in a Control Chart.

 While the basic idea of control charting is very simple, interpreting real-world control charts can be a little tricky.
-If you're using Minitab 17, be sure to check out this post about a great new feature in the Assistant: The Stability Report for Control Charts in Minitab 17 includes Example Patterns.
+Be sure to check out this post about a great feature in the Assistant: The Stability Report for Control Charts in Minitab includes Example Patterns.

 Finally, one of our expert statistical trainers offers his suggestions about Five Ways to Make Your Control Charts More Effective.